aLucaz/java-a-modern-way-of-programming/README.md

-# A modern way of programming in java :coffee: :alien:
+# A modern way of programming in java :alien: :coffee:
+In this repository I'm trying to explore some Java 8, 11, 17 novel characteristics, much of them I used in the past, but now I tried to understand the fundamentals of them.
 ## Topics
 - Functional programming in Java
   - Functions as first class citizens